PKUSEG: A Toolkit for Multi-Domain Chinese Word Segmentation: Implementation

 \subsection{Conditional Random Field}

-Despite the better performance, we do not use neural networks as implementation due to the time-consuming training process.
+Despite the better performance, we do not use neural networks as an implementation due to the time-consuming training process.
 Instead, we use a well-performing and fast-training model, CRF, as implementation, considering the trade-off between time cost and high accuracy.
-We optimize the weights of CRF by maximizing the log likelihood of the tags of the reference sequence.
-When calculating the log likelihood, the log likelihood function can be calculated by the recursive algorithm in linear time.
+We optimize the weights of CRF by maximizing the log-likelihood of the tags of the reference sequence.
+When calculating the log-likelihood, the log-likelihood function can be calculated by the recursive algorithm in linear time.
 During inference, the Viterbi~\cite{Forney:1973ly} algorithm is adopted.
 The goal is to find the sequence of tags by dynamic programming.